oyster-catcher/HopperGuidance/README.md

 - Show track - Display track, align and steer vectors
 - Logging - If enabled the files vessel.dat, target.dat and solution.dat are logged to the same directory as KSP.log

-Heres a diagram to explain some of the parameters
+Here's a diagram to explain some of the parameters

 ![](docs/Diagram.png)